-Dubliners are switched on to how important recycling is, but it can take some time to get used to our system of recycling bins.
-If you recently relocated to the city, here is everything you need to know about recycling and waste disposal in Dublin.
+Dubliners are highly aware of how important recycling is, but it can take some time to get used to our specific system of recycling bins.
+If you have recently relocated to the city, here is everything you need to know about recycling and waste disposal in Dublin.

 Household waste collection in Dublin